evkx/evkx.github.io/content/models/hiphi/z/Z_4_Seater/_index.md

 ## Performance

-The HiPhi Z 4 Seater has a maximum power of 494 KW (672 hp/663 bhp) and a total torque of 820 nm (605 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 3.8 seconds
+The HiPhi Z 4 Seater packs an impressive punch with a maximum power of 494 kW (672 hp / 663 bhp) and a commanding total torque of 820 Nm (605 ft-lb).
+This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.8 seconds, and it reaches a top speed of 200 km/h (124 mph), making it a standout in its class.

 ## Battery, range, and charging